In-Young Choi, Ph.D.

 - PhD, Medical Physics, University of Minnesota - Minneapolis, MN

-- Other, Medical Physics, University of Minnesota - Minneapolis, MN, Minneapolis, MN
+- Other, Medical Physics, Center for Magnetic Resonance Research, University of Minnesota - Minneapolis, MN, Minneapolis, MN

 Dr. Choi's research focuses on the identification of quantitative, objective biomarkers linked to the mechanisms underlying disease status and progression in a variety of neurological conditions.
 Accordingly, Dr. Choi works on the development of noninvasive advanced magnetic resonance imaging and spectroscopy techniques to measure region-specific alterations of neurotransmitters (e.g., GABA) and antioxidants (e.g., glutathione and vitamin C) in the human brain.
 Her research utilizes these techniques to characterize metabolic, morphological, and functional pathophysiology of various neurological disorders, including multiple sclerosis, Alzheimer's disease, amyotrophic lateral sclerosis, and stroke.
 Dr. Choi’s reseach interests include understing the role of the cerebral antioxidant defense system in aging and these neurological disorders.
 For example, her lab identified that continued loss of brain glutathione was correlated with clinical worsening in patients with progressive multiple sclerosis, suggesting the significant role of the cerebral antioxidant defenses in the continuous neurological decline of patients.
 The long-term goal of her research is to understand the mechanisms contributing to clinical worsening in neurodegenerative diseases and guide and accelerate the development of intervention strategies for patients who show sub-optimal or absent response to current treatments.
 Dr. Choi’s interdisciplinary translational research encompasses biomedical imaging, neurology, neurobiology, and neurochemistry in both clinical and pre-clinical studies.